Here are the letters from the Race Directors (BJ and Rich) in the order they were sent out (most recent at the top).

 Below are some important early reminders:

-1. Lodging (to include camping and RV space) is very limited in early June.
+- Lodging (to include camping and RV space) can be limited in late April/early May.
 It’s extremely important to make arrangements/reservations soon.
 There are camping and RV sites at Lake Cuyamaca and at the adjoining Chambers Park (east side of Lake Cuyamaca).
 Many of the cabins at Lake Cuyamaca are already reserved for race weekend volunteers but there may be still a few available to rent.
 Reservations for Lake Cuyamaca/Chambers can be arranged through the Lake Cuyamaca web site: www.lakecuyamaca.org.
+You can also find camping at Paso Picacho which is about a mile down the road from the start.

-2. Julian is 9 miles from Lake Cuyamaca and has several lodging options annotated on the Julian Chamber of Commerce web site.
+- Julian is 9 miles from Lake Cuyamaca and has several lodging options annotated on the Julian Chamber of Commerce web site.
 Many people also stay in Alpine which is about 30 minutes from the start and has all the amenities you could hope for including a fantastic brewery and a large casino.
-Also consider Mt Laguna Lodge and Paso Picacho and Green Valley California State Campgrounds.
+Also consider Mt Laguna Lodge and the USFS Campgrounds.

-5. In addition to the San Diego website, the race has a Facebook Page (the Official San Diego 100) as well as an Instagram account, which is linked on the San Diego 100 webpage.
+- In addition to the San Diego web site, the race has a Facebook Page (the Official San Diego 100) as well as an Instragram account which are linked on the San Diego 100 webpage.
 No vital information will be posted solely on social media, but there will be lots of fun nuggets going up on the various accounts, and we encourage you to log on and check it out sometime.
-Having said that, the primary method to disseminate race information is through the email address that you used to sign up on Ultrasignup.
+Having said that, the primary method to disseminate race information is through your email address that you used to sign up on Ultrasignup.
 If you change your email address, please contact us with your new address, so as to continue to receive all Race Information Letters.
-Also, please periodically check the race website homepage for updates.
-If you have any questions or concerns that are not addressed on the website, feel free to contact us anytime at sandiego100RD@gmail.com.
+Also, please periodically check the race web site homepage for updates.
+If you have any questions or concerns that are not addressed on the web site, feel free to contact us anytime at: sandiego100RD@gmail.com.
 You are responsible for any and all information in the e-mails sent to you, so please read them.

 Each of the runs will start at 7 AM with the exception of the night run (!!) with a little briefing by the RD’s about key turns and what to expect for your day.
 When the runs finish, of course, is up to you.